-Art Around our School and the Community
+Art Around our School, the local Community and Beyond!

 This year we were chosen to take part in the Gromit Unleashed School's Programme for The Grand Appeal.
 We ran a competition to create a design for our one metre tall Feathers McGraw which was won by Ollie in Year 4.
 It was then up to a great team of children from years 2-6 to help make this idea into a reality.
 However, the plan also included all members of the school who created a diverse collection of little fishes to decorate the penguin.

 Just a few of the collaborative art pieces created by year groups which are hung up around the school.

 Created by Art Club, the Reception cloakroom is decorated by a whole range of interesting fishes.
 Which is your favourite?

 Here are just a few of the art work displays we have exhibited in the local community.